jhlumd/honey/README.md

 ### "Overruled" and "% Accepted"

-In my current understanding, an Advisement being "Accepted" or "Overruled" is different from the concept of "Accepted" or "Not Accepted" that exists for every nectar allowance for the calculation of "% Accepted".
-I made some assumptions about these concepts to complete the project.
+In my current understanding, an Advisement being "Accepted" or "Overruled" is different from the concept of "Accepted" or "Not Accepted" that exists for every nectar allowance used for the calculation of "% Accepted".
+I made some assumptions about this to complete the project.

 * Advisement "accepted" vs "overruled" is a different concept from instances of Nectar allowances "accepting" vs "not accepting" the currently active Advisement amount.
 * Advisements can be "overruled" only on rows of `Appointment`s where the `advisement` column is not `nil`.
 This is the `adv_accepted` column of the `Appointment` Model, and this is what is updated via the "Edit Advisement" form on the table of the WorkerBee show page.